synthql/SynthQL/README.md

 <img src="/assets/logo.png" width="88" alt="synthql"  />
 <h1 style="margin-top:16px">synthql</h1>
-<p>A full-stack, type-safe client to your Postgresql database with a focus on DX and performance.</p>
+<p>A full-stack, type-safe client to your PostgreSQL database with a focus on DX and performance.</p>
 </div>

 ## Show me some code